Call our free Dementia Helpline 0800 888 6678

 Setting up a JustGiving page is a great way to fundraise online.
 Share your link with family, friends and colleagues, and watch the donations roll in.

-You can use JustGiving to explain why you’re taking on TCS London Marathon MyWay for Dementia UK, keep track of how much you’ve raised, and even share your training progress using Strava so your supporters can see how well you’re doing.
+You can use JustGiving to explain why you’re taking on your challenge for Dementia UK, keep track of how much you’ve raised, and even share your training progress using Strava so your supporters can see how well you’re doing.
 The more you update and share your JustGiving page, the more donations you’ll receive.

 Gift Aid

-If you’re fundraising through JustGiving, the donations will come to us automatically.
+If you’re fundraising through JustGiving, the donations will automatically come to us.
 If you’ve got cash to pay in, you can do this online, by phone, by bank transfer or by post.

 What is a charity place?

-A charity place is a place purchased from the event organisers by Dementia UK.
-If you did not buy a place with the official race organisers directly, you can still take part in the event with a charity place by filling in the form above.
+A ‘charity place’ is a place purchased from the event organisers by Dementia UK.
+If you did not register for the London Marathon MyWay directly with London Marathon Events, there is still a chance to take part with a charity place by filling in the ‘Charity place’ form above.

-You will be required to pay a £10 registration fee to part-cover part of the cost that Dementia UK pays for your place.
-There is also a minimum fundraising requirement of £150 to ensure that we raise as much as possible, helping more families access the support and advice of our specialist dementia nurses.
+You will be required to pay a registration fee to help cover part of the cost that Dementia UK pays for your place.
+There is also a minimum fundraising requirement of £150 to ensure that we raise as much as possible so more families can access the advice and support of our specialist dementia nurses.

 What is an own place?

-An own place secures your general entry to the event when you purchase a place directly through the TCS London Marathon MyWay website.
+An ‘own place’ secures your general entry to the event by purchasing a place directly through the race organiser’s website.
 If you have your own place you can choose to support us by filling in the ‘I have my own place’ form.

 Definitions